Hatboro-Horsham Senior High School: Athletics

 The Hatboro-Horsham baseball team won the Suburban One Continental League Championship and made it to the PIAA Class AAAA State baseball Semifinal in 2012, where they lost to eventual state champion, La Salle College High School.
 The Hatters had an overall record of 22-5.

 The Lady Hatters Swim and Dive team placed 1st at the 2022 PIAA AAA state championship winning by 63 points to second place Conestoga.
-The head coach Kip Emig was named PIAA Swim and Dive coach of the year.
+Their head coach Kip Emig was named PIAA Swim and Dive coach of the year.

 Traditions

-Hatboro-Horsham plays Upper Moreland High School annually on Thanksgiving Day.
-The 2017 game was played on November 23, 2017 with Hatboro-Horsham defeating Upper Moreland High School 34-0.
+Until 2019, Hatboro-Horsham played Upper Moreland High School annually on Thanksgiving Day.
+Post-pandemic, it's now the first game of the season for both teams.
+On August 26, 2022, Upper Moreland beat Hatboro-Horsham 41-0.